Annual Report

 To provide training, experiences, and resources for current and future church leaders to engage the city for the mission of God

-The Center for Church and City Engagement (CCE) exists to provide training, experiences and resources to equip both students and church leaders to engage the city for the mission of God.
-CCE is located at the Holmes Road Church of Christ in Memphis, Tennessee.
+The Center for Church and City Engagement exists to provide training, experiences and resources to equip students and church leaders to engage the city for the mission of God.
+CCCE is located at the Holmes Road Church of Christ in Memphis, Tennessee.
 It is a historic, multicultural church located in a predominately Black neighborhood.
-The beginning of CCE occurred in August of 2024 as a gathering of Harding leaders, church leaders, non-profit leaders, and civic leaders came together at Holmes Road for a celebration and lunch.
-The event was highlighted by Mayor Paul Young of Memphis affirming this new initiative.
+The center was launched in August 2024 as a gathering of Harding, church, nonprofit and civic leaders came together at Holmes Road for a celebration and lunch.
+The event was highlighted by Memphis Mayor Paul Young’s affirmation of this new initiative.

 Insights from Church and City Engagements

-A key project of CCE for the year was engaging in a listening tour.
-Through the support of In Trust Center for Theological Schools, CCE conducted a series of pivotal listening sessions aimed at understanding the unique landscape of urban ministry.
-Each session brought together church leaders from diverse urban ministries to explore their visions, dreams, barriers, and challenges.
+A key project for the year was engaging in a listening tour.
+Through the support of In Trust Center for Theological Schools, CCCE conducted a series of pivotal listening sessions aimed at understanding the unique landscape of urban ministry.
+Each session brought together church leaders from diverse urban ministries to explore their visions, dreams, barriers and challenges.

 The participating churches represent a broad spectrum of sizes, reflecting the diverse tapestry of urban congregations.
 Their communities were equally varied, ranging from historically underserved neighborhoods to rapidly gentrifying areas.
 Many of these churches serve as vital anchors in their communities, providing not only spiritual guidance but also essential social services.

-The insights gleaned from these listening sessions will be instrumental in shaping CCE’s future initiatives, programs, and partnerships.
-By understanding the dreams, visions, and challenges of urban church leaders, CCE can better equip and support them in their vital work.
-The plan is to use the feedback to develop targeted training programs, provide access to relevant resources, and foster a network of collaboration among urban churches.
+The insights gleaned from these listening sessions will be instrumental in shaping the center’s future initiatives, programs and partnerships.
+By understanding the dreams, visions and challenges of urban church leaders, CCCE can better equip and support them in their vital work.
+The plan is to use the feedback to develop targeted training programs, provide access to relevant resources and foster a network of collaboration among urban churches.
 Ultimately, the goal is to empower these churches to thrive and continue God’s mission for his cities.

 Harding School of Theology